nmattia/termbuf/README.md

 > [!NOTE]
 >
 > Some versions of MicroPython might not support `github:`.
-If you encounter an error, try installing from a URL: `mip.install("https://raw.githubusercontent.com/nmattia/termbuf/refs/heads/main/termbuf.py")` in MicroPython REPL or `mpremote mip install 'https://raw.githubusercontent.com/nmattia/termbuf/refs/heads/main/termbuf.py'` from the command line.
+If you encounter an error, try installing from a URL: `mip.install("https://raw.githubusercontent.com/nmattia/termbuf/refs/heads/main/termbuf.py")` in MicroPython REPL.
+Do note that `termbuf` is designed to work on the unix port of MicroPython and is not guaranteed to work when running on a board.

 You can then display OLED data in your terminal (you can use `Ctrl+E` to enter MicroPython "paste mode"):